[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Introduction

-Hello, I'm Jinno from the consulting department, and I love supermarkets.
+Hello, I'm Jinno from the consulting department, who loves supermarkets.

-Today, on April 22, 2026, Amazon Bedrock AgentCore's new features including Managed Harness were announced!
+Today, April 22, 2026, Amazon Bedrock AgentCore's new feature, Managed Harness, has been announced!

 https://aws.amazon.com/jp/about-aws/whats-new/2026/04/agentcore-new-features-to-build-agents-faster/